Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Holographic description of hadrons in bottom-up models

-where $\phi_{m_1\,m_2}$ is a U(1) 2-form in the bulk, whose 1-form is dual to hadronic operators at the boundary, and $\mathcal{K}$ is a constant that fixes units, relevant for decay constants calculation.
+where $\phi_{m_1\dots\,m_S}$ is a bulk field dual to hadronic operators at the boundary, and $\mathcal{K}=(2\,\pi)^2$ is a constant that fixes units, relevant for the calculation of decay constants.
 We have written a generic dilaton field to address some AdS/QCD models based on static dilaton fields $\Phi(z)$.

-From this action, we can derive the equation of motion for the 2-form bulk field $\phi$ as follows:
+From this action, we can derive the equation of motion for the $S$-form bulk field $\phi$ as follows: